mcwakey/sigrecette2/README.md

 ## Prerequisites

-Before you begin, ensure you have the following installed:
+Before you begin, ensure you have the following installed :

 - [Git](https://git-scm.com/downloads)